– Africa 5,895m / 19,341ft.

 This adventure appeals to the seasoned climber in pursuit of the “7 summits” as well as first-time trekkers who are eager to experience a high altitude expedition in the natural wonder of Africa.
 We arrive in camp every afternoon, and alongside our very enthusiastic and robust Tanzanian staff, participate in song and dance to celebrate another successful day.

-Day 4: Drive from hotel to the Machame entrance (5,900’), and begin our ascent in the lush forest.
-We arrive in the afternoon at our Machame Camp (9,950’) and enjoy a wonderful dinner before retiring to bed.
+Day 3: Machame Camp (3022 m / 9,915 ft).
+In the morning, we drive from the hotel to the Machame Gate entrance (1814 m / 5,950 ft) and begin our ascent in the lush forest.
+We arrive in the afternoon at our Machame Camp and enjoy a wonderful dinner before retiring to bed.

-Day 5: After breakfast we head out and wind our way through the moor lands to Shira camp (12,450).
+Day 4: Shira Camp (3833 m / 12,575 ft).
+After breakfast, we head out and wind our way through the moorlands to Shira Camp.

-Day 6: We leave Shira Camp and trek to the Lava Tower, where we enjoy lunch and views of the Western Breach route.
-We descend to Barranco Camp (12,750’).
-Upon reaching camp we size up the next day’s crux, the Great Barranco wall.
+Day 5: Barranco Camp (3981 m / 13,060 ft).
+We leave Shira Camp and trek to the Lava Tower, where we enjoy lunch and the views of the Western Breach route.
+From there, we descend to Barranco Camp.
+Upon reaching camp, we size up the next day’s crux: The Great Barranco wall.

-Day 7: After ascending the Great Barranco wall, we pause for photographs above the clouds and then descend down into Karanga Camp (12,950’).
+Day 6: Karanga Camp (4029 m / 13,200 ft).
+After ascending the Great Barranco wall, we pause for photographs above the clouds and then descend slightly to Karanga Camp.

-Day 9: We have an ‘alpine start’ shortly after midnight, and climb through the night using head lights until the first rays of sunlight illuminate the mountain and surrounding landscape.
-We arrive at Stella Point, take a short break, and then continue on to Uhuru Peak and savor our moments here at the “roof” of Africa.
-After summit photos, and ample time for rest and snacks, we descend to Mweka Camp (10,150’) and return into the lush green forest for our last night on the mountain.
+Day 8: Summit Day!
+We have an ‘alpine start’ shortly after midnight and climb through the night using headlamps until the first rays of sunlight illuminate the mountain and surrounding landscape.
+We arrive at Stella Point (5745 m / 18,848 ft), take a short break, and then continue to the summit of Kilimanjaro, Uhuru Peak (5895 m / 19,341 ft), and savor our moments here at the roof of Africa.
+After summit photos and ample time for rest and snacks, we descend to Mweka Camp (3075 m / 10,090 ft) and return into the lush green forest for our last night on the mountain.

-Day 10: Still savoring our summit success, we awake and enjoy our last breakfast together on Kilimanjaro, then descend to the Mweka Gate and have a celebratory buffet style meal to quench our burgeoning appetites!
-We thank our Tanzanian staff, and drive back to Arusha to shower and enjoy a meal together in town.
+Day 9: Mweka Gate (1638 m / 5,375 ft).
+Still savoring our summit success, we awake and enjoy our last breakfast together on Kilimanjaro.
+The morning will be spent descending to the Mweka Gate where we will have a celebratory buffet style lunch to quench our burgeoning appetites!
+We thank our Tanzanian staff and drive back to Arusha to shower and enjoy a dinner in town or at the Mount Meru Hotel.

-Day 12: After an early breakfast we depart Tarangire park for Ngorongoro Crater with picnic lunch.
-On arrival into the park we descend to the crater floor for game viewing.
-With wildlife concentrated in a small area in the Ngorongoro crater, safari participants can do the game drive then visit a cultural ‘maasai boma’ visit and game viewing in the Serengeti en route to the luxury tented lodge.
+Day 11: After an early breakfast we depart the lodge for Ngorongoro Crater with picnic lunch.
+On arrival into the park, we descend to the crater floor for game viewing.
+With wildlife concentrated in a small area in the Ngorongoro crater, safari participants can do the game drive then visit a cultural ‘Maasai boma’ visit and game viewing in the Serengeti en route to the luxury tented lodge.
 In the afternoon we drive to Serengeti National Park, with many game viewing opportunities en route to Osupuko Lodge in the Serengeti.

-Day 13: Full day in the Serengeti with morning and afternoon game drives.
-Alternatively, you can take a packed lunch and spend the whole day in the bush (keep in mind the best times to view game are early and late in the day).
-Dinner & Overnight Serengeti Osupuko Lodge.
-The following day offers guests a full day of game viewing in the Serengeti while enjoying a game drive en route to the exit gate and then continuing the drive to Arusha.
+Day 12: Full day in the Serengeti with morning and afternoon game drives.
+Alternatively, we have the option to take a packed lunch and spend the whole day in the bush (keep in mind the best times to view game are early and late in the day).
+Dinner and overnight at the Serengeti Osupuko Lodge.

 Kilimanjaro Climb and Safari